yutannihilation/savvy/savvy/README.md

 # savvy

-Savvy is an unfriendly R extension interface using Rust.
+Savvy is a simple R extension interface using Rust.

 This is nothing but my personal challenge to re-invent the wheel in order to get better understanding about what [extendr](https://extendr.github.io/) does.